tommythorsen/webpayments-demo/proposals/Apps and Workers.md

 1. Set the value of a new internal slot `paymentAppManifest.[[manifestUrl]]` to `manifestUrl`.

-### Pseudo code that is run on PaymentRequest.show()
+### Algorithm that is run on PaymentRequest.show()

-This code is run by the browser in order to find all the Payment Apps and corresponding Payment Options that can handle a Payment Request.
+This algorithm is run by the browser in order to find all the Payment Apps and corresponding Payment Options that can handle a Payment Request.

 1. Let `matchingAppsAndOptions` be a new empty map where the keys are Web App Manifest URLs and the values are sequences of PaymentOption instances.
 1. For each `serviceWorker` in the set of all installed Service Workers, do: